Families are created at Westie Rescue of Missouri

 Our Westies will come with a copy of its medical papers.
 These should be given to your personal vet so they can better assist him once in their care.
 We do follow up on the placement from time to time, just to make sure that all is well and if there are any questions or concerns.

 A contract is signed between the adopter and WRM - it is legally binding and states that the dog is to be returned to rescue if it doesn't work out.
 Your adopted rescue, is NOT to be given to anyone else (even within the family) without written permission from this rescue.
-WRM is fortunate enough to have an attorney and judge for the State of Missouri that volunteers over the legal aspect of rescue - this helps to ensure that both family and pet are given the legal security in knowing we are there for them.
+WRM is fortunate enough to have been founded by an attorney and judge for the State of Missouri that continues to oversee the legal aspect of our rescue - this helps to ensure that both family and pet are given the legal security in knowing we are there for them.
 We attempt to disclose everything we possibly can about the pet you are hoping to adopt; the good, the bad, the ugly.
 We ask the same from our adopting families.
 All adopted pets are to be kept up with their vet care and are never left outside unattended, off leash or kept as an outside dog.
 These dogs are to be raised inside with their new families.
 At anytime it is reported that the proper care is not given to your adopted rescue, WRM is within its legal rights to request that the adopted pet is returned to our organization.

 We suggest that you browse our site for more information on our organization.
 With more knowledge of the breed, it helps you to know what to expect in a rescue dog.
 Many come into rescue so frightened (puppy mills are horrid places!), but within a few months of living a real Westie's life - you will begin to watch your Westie blossom before your very eyes!
 Its amazing and a moment our homes cherish and relish in.
 The pets soon come to know that YOUR hands would NEVER harm them and THEIR bowls are ALWAYS filled.
 If you have another Westie in your home already, your Westie will teach the new Westie what life is all about and what they can and can't get away with.
 Gotta love this breed.
 They are sooooooooooo smart!